convertigo/convertigo-doc/operating-guide/installing-convertigo-server/index.md

  • convertigo-X.Y.Z.war file<br>
- • docker image
+ • docker imagess

 ### CONVERTIGO WAR FILE

-convertigo war file can be used with application servers in 64bits environments.
+Convertigo war file can be used with application servers in 64bits environments.
 It can be installed  on Tomcat, WebSphere and JBOSS servers.

 The minimum version of java must be 1.8, and for Tomcat 7.0.